Mental Wellness Month

 · Take trips just for the sake of it, even if they are just little trips.

-· Achieve enough sleep.
+· Make sure you get enough sleep.

 Improving your mental health will increase your overall health.
 Just remember, when your body is telling you that you need to rest and eat properly, please do it, your body does not lie to you.